-\The following criteria must be met for all \SCIENCE COURSES:
+The following criteria must be met for all SCIENCE COURSES:

-- Every course must have a classroom-based lab component completed - A minimum of 4 units each with a "C" grade or better - Only courses with credit/grade assigned will be accepted - No exam scores of any kind accepted as substitution - A cumulative grade point average of 2.70 or higher - Courses must have been completed within eight years of enrollment semester
+- Every course must have a classroom-based (in-person) lab component completed. - A minimum of 4 units each with a "C" grade or better - Only courses with credit/grade assigned are accepted. - No exam scores of any kind accepted as substitution. - A cumulative grade point average of 2.70 or higher - Courses must be completed within eight (8) years of enrollment semester.

-\The following criteria must be met for MATH:
+The following criteria must be met for MATH:

-- A grade of "C" or better - Only courses with credit/grade assigned will be accepted - No exam scores of any kind accepted as substitution - Courses must have been completed within eight years of enrollment semester
+- A grade of "C" or better - Only courses with credit/grade assigned will be accepted. - No exam scores of any kind accepted as substitution. - Courses must be completed within eight (8) years of enrollment semester.

-Please note: A credit/no credit grade in science and math courses will not be accepted.
+Please note: A credit/no credit grade or pass/fail in science and math courses will not be accepted.
 All other pre-requisite courses must be completed with a "C" grade or better.
 Quarter units are not equal to semester units.
 Transfer courses completed in the quarter system must be converted to required semester units and must meet the minimum unit requirements.